 If you don’t use disposable razors be sure to change your blade at least weekly so that you don’t collect bacteria that might infect your hair follicles.
 If you get mildly irritated or have a few ingrown hairs after shaving, try hydrocortisone one percent cream on those for a few days.

-If you have a lot of trouble with ingrown hairs after shaving you may want to opt for laser hair reduction and maintenance instead.
+If you have a lot of trouble with ingrown hairs after shaving you may want to opt for laser treatments instead.

 Also, shaving spreads flat warts, so if you have flat warts on your legs, be sure not to use shaving as your method of hair removal.
 You may end up with them all over your legs.
 Waxing is fine while the warts are being treated.

 Hair removal creams.
 These are not as popular as they once were.
 Because they are strong enough to break down the chemical bonds of hair, they are usually strong enough to really irritate the skin surrounding the hair as well.
 Some women can use these successfully, but many women find that they are too irritating, particularly over the long haul.